-Applicants who wish to attend the University for one semester or on some limited basis may be approved to do so upon submitting a Non-Degree application.
+Applicants who wish to attend the university for one semester or on some limited basis may be approved to do so upon submitting a non-degree seeking application for admission.
 The admissions office reserves the right to determine the proper category of admission and to determine what credentials may be required.
+Applicants who have been officially denied admission as degree-seeking students are not eligible for non-degree admission.